extrabacon/python-shell/README.md

 });
 ```

-If the script writes to stderr or exits with a non-zero code, an error will be thrown.
+If the script exits with a non-zero code, an error will be thrown.

 ### Running a Python script with arguments and options: